keith/bolt/README.md

 ### Now What?

 If this proved to be an interesting idea, there would need to be a `Rakefile` equivalent for bolt.
-This could be strange because Swift/Objective-C do not have any `eval` like function.
-This could be handled by piping the contents of this file into a temporary executable script.
+I'm not sure how this would be implemented.
 If you have any thoughts on this concept please [open an issue](https://github.com/Keithbsmiley/bolt/issues/new) where we can discuss them.